-Made with real homemade chocolate pudding and a buttery graham cracker crust, this Chocolate Pudding Pie is both easy and irresistible.
-Perfect for any holiday celebration, from the 4th of July to Thanksgiving and Christmas.
+My old-fashioned chocolate pudding pie recipe is made from scratch with homemade chocolate pudding and a buttery graham cracker crust.
+It’s a no-bake dessert apart from par-baking the crust, perfect for any holiday celebration, from the 4th of July to Thanksgiving and Christmas!

 - Simple Ingredients.
 The filling is made with 7 easy ingredients like milk, sugar, egg yolks, cocoa powder, and real chocolate.